icecube/nuflux/README.md

     pip install --user git+https://github.com/IceCubeOpenSource/nuflux

+Note that this may fail if photospline and boost_python are installed in nonstandard locations, e.g. headers in /opt/toolsets/mystuff/include, libraries in /opt/toolsets/mystuff/lib.
+In this case, set the `PREFIX` environment variable to the root of your toolset installation:

+    PREFIX=/opt/toolsets/mystuff pip install --user git+https://github.com/IceCubeOpenSource/nuflux

 If you want to use nuflux from a c++ program you need to install it with meson

     git clone https://github.com/IceCubeOpenSource/nuflux